DefectDojo/django-DefectDojo/doc/install_bash.md

-# Debian- or RHEL-based Linux Install (Bash Script)
+# Debian- or RHEL-based Bash Install Script

 There is a script in the main folder called `setup.bash` that will allow you to interactively install TestTrack on some Linux-based systems.
 The user